Wood Burned Spoons make a great handmade gift or personalize and keep to use yourself! Below is the step by step tutorial and video.

 This time, we are creating a stencil so we remove the letters inside the rectangle.
 Make sure to leave the center of the letters too!

-Using the Vinyl Stencil
+Using the Vinyl Stencil:

 Apply the vinyl stencil to the handle of the wooden spoon.
-Once you are happy with its location, press into place.
+Once you are happy with its location, press it into place.

-Using an ink pad and a sponge, apply ink to the stencil by rubbing the sponge in ink and then rubbing over the stencil on the spoon handle.
+Using an ink pad and a sponge, apply ink to the stencil by rubbing the sponge in ink and then rubbing it over the stencil on the spoon handle.

 When the vinyl stencil is removed you will see exactly where you need to burn the handle.
 You can use a pencil and outline the stencil as well.
 Although I think the ink is much faster.

-Using the Wood Burning Tool
+Using the Wood Burning Tool:

 The next step is to wood-burn.
 Before we begin there are a